 13. How Many Policies Does Your Family Have?
 Guess Again.
 Two policies issued by the same insurance company may, in fact, constitute a single, ambiguous policy.
 In Progressive Cty.
 Mut.
 Ins.
 Co. v.
 Kelley, 284 S.W.3d 805 (Tex.
-2009), Regan Kelley, who was struck by a car while riding her horse, sought underinsured motorist benefits under her parents' insurance policy after recovering policy limits from the at-fault motorist.
-At the time of the accident.
-Progressive insured a total of five vehicles for the Kelley family; four of them were under one policy and the other was under a second policy.
+2009) Regan Kelley, who was struck by a car while riding her horse, sought underinsured motorist benefits under her parents' insurance policy after recovering policy limits from the at-fault motorist.
+At the time of the accident, Progressive insured a total of five vehicles for the Kelley family; four of them were under one policy and the other was under a second policy.
 Progressive denied that there was a second policy and sought a declaratory judgment that it was only required to pay under one policy and not two.
-In a per curiam decision, the Texas Supreme Court found that this was a fact issue and remanded it to the trial court for resolution of what it termed to be a "latent ambiguity" distinguishing that question (two policies?) from interpreting a particular exclusion or provision within an insurance policy.
+The Texas Supreme Court found that this was a fact issue and remanded it to the trial court for resolution.